konveyor/konveyor.github.io/content/Tackle/manageassess.md

 ---
-title: "Managing Assessments"
+title: "Managing assessments"
 date: 2022-05-05T15:15:05-06:00
-draft: true
+draft: false
 ---

 Start, edit, review, and delete application assessments in the Application inventory page of the Tackle web console.